AryanBaliyan001/Password-Manager/README.md

 # Password-Manager
-A secure and user-friendly password manager built with modern web technologies.
-This application allows users to store, manage, and retrieve their passwords efficiently, ensuring data security through robust encryption methods.
+A secure and user-friendly password manager built with modern web technologies, this application allows users to store, manage, and retrieve their passwords efficiently.
+It ensures data security through robust encryption methods.

 🚀 Features-

-User Authentication: Secure login system to protect user data.
-Password Storage: Save and manage multiple passwords with ease.
+User Authentication: Secure login system to protect user data./n Password Storage: Save and manage multiple passwords with ease.
 Encryption: Implements strong encryption algorithms to safeguard stored passwords.
 Responsive Design: Optimized for various devices and screen sizes.